 If you listen, please let us know what you think: POST COMMENTS

 Baring It All on Summer Vacation: (Aired August 29th, 2013) This episode features a whimsical end of summer story by my friend, Michigan storyteller and artist, Karen Czarnik.
 Karen recounts a memorable road trip she took with her kids to Northern Michigan where they invoked the family tradition of swimming in every new body of water.
-I loved working on this piece with Karen and co-producing it with independent media producer, Zak Rosen.

 Running Away with the Carnival: (Aired July 24th, 2013) The sincere, strange and sometimes sad stories of carnival workers.
 Co-produced with Zak Rosen.